 Find a sample checklist of items you might need for college life.

-At the beginning of each semester, you will find pages designated for recording information about each of your courses, laying out a semester schedule and routines, and creating a booklist, whether for challenging supplemental reading or for strengthening your fun, rest, and renewal times.
-At the end of each semester, there is a page devoted to reflection where you can record highlights from the semester.
+At the beginning of each semester, you will find pages designated for recording information about each of your courses, recording a booklist for each course, and laying out a semester schedule and routines.
+At the end of each semester, there is a spread devoted to reviewing the investment you’ve made over the past few months, including making note of course and extracurricular accomplishments and recording highlights from the semester.

 Each monthly section includes a variety of resources to help you stay organized and encouraged.
 The monthly spread allows a view of the whole month at a glance.
 Next, you’ll find a practical two-page spread with a life tip, a spot for planning projects, a space set aside for keeping track of your goals, and a budget page that helps you break down your semester plan into monthly blocks.